A Place for Mom

 Assisted living requirements and regulations in Colorado

-In Colorado, Assisted living communities are referred to as Assisted Living Residences (ALRs).
+In Colorado, assisted living communities are referred to as Assisted Living Residences (ALRs).
 The state defines ALRs as residential facilities that house three or more adults who are unrelated to the owner and provides the following:[06]

 • Room and board